ryanrodemoyer/git-evangelism/README.md

             `git config --global mergetool.keepBackup false`
         * git config editor (default editor is Vim so if you love Vim then disregard this command)
             `git config --global core.editor "'C:/Program Files/Sublime Text 3/subl.exe' -w"`
-        * git configure merge to use no fast forward by default
-            `git config --global merge.ff no`
         * git configure to not manipulate line endings
             `git config --global core.autocrlf false`
         * git config view all config options for --global